accetto/xubuntu-vnc-novnc/docker/xubuntu-vnc-novnc-firefox/README.md

 Mozilla has fixed the problem in the next release, but they still plan to stop supporting the switch completely.
 That is why I've decided, that the mainstream images tagged as `latest` and `default` will use multi-process by default, even if it requires larger shared memory.
 On the positive side, performance should be higher and Internet browsing should be sand-boxed.

-The previous image tagged as `multiprocess` has been replaced by the `singleprocess` one, which can be used in scenarios, where increasing the shared more size is not possible or not wanted.
+The previous image tagged as `multiprocess` has been replaced by the `singleprocess` one, which can be used in scenarios, where increasing the shared memory size is not possible or not wanted.

 Please check the Wiki page [Firefox multi-process][that-wiki-firefox-multiprocess] for more information and the instructions, how the shared memory size can be set in different scenarios.